- Producing leaders who have received a broad, liberal arts education linked closely to career and professional preparation.

 - Extending its education to strategic locations in Nebraska's metro regions and taking learning off-campus through internships, work and a variety of public events.

-- Using an innovative approach to both traditional and nontraditional undergraduate and graduate education, making the college a leader in higher education in the Midwest.
+- Using an innovative approach to both traditional and nontraditional undergraduate and graduate education, making the university a leader in higher education in the Midwest.

 - Community: Doane is an engaged and cohesive community comprised of individuals and smaller communities, in which everyone can contribute and participate.